 At the end of each year, students return a Formation Group Evaluation Form.
-The Spiritual Formation Program Coordinator will individually follow up with Formation Directors any issues of concern raised by students in the context of this evaluation.
-Inthe case of poor evaluations, the Program Coordinator may not offer a Formation Director a further appointment.
-The number and location of students also influence thefuture selection of Formation Directors, irrespective of any positive evaluations Formation Directors may have received in the past.
+The Student Engagement Manager will individually follow up with Formation Directors any issues of concern raised by students in the context of this evaluation.
+In the case of poor evaluations, the Student Engagement Manager may not offer a Formation Director a further appointment.
+The number and location of students also influence the future selection of Formation Directors, irrespective of any positive evaluations Formation Directors may have received in the past.

-Yearly training and debrief days for Formation Directors seek to refresh and enrich professional knowledge in the areas listed above, whilst encouraging Formation Directors in their own spiritual formation.
+Yearly training and end of year debriefs for Formation Directors seek to refresh and enrich professional knowledge in the areas listed above, whilst encouraging Formation Directors in their own spiritual formation.